-The Company's financial assets as at 31.12.2021 consist of investments in subsidiaries, measured at fair value through profit or loss, loan receivable and cash and cash equivalents.
+The Company's financial assets as at 31.12.2021 consist of investments in joint ventures, measured at fair value through profit or loss, accounts receivable from related parties and cash and cash equivalents.

 Impairment

 Financial assets measured at amortized cost or at fair value through other comprehensive income are subject to impairment.
 According to IFRS 9, impairment is calculated based on expected credit losses.